pola-rs/polars-xdt/README.md

 -----

 1. `import polars_business`
-2. use `.business` accessor on expressions
+2. use `.bdt` accessor on expressions

 See `Examples` below!